Here is how paper waste is recycled?

-The biggest task for paper recycling companies is probably the collection, transporting and sorting of waste paper.
+The most difficult task for paper recycling companies is probably the collection, transporting, and sorting of waste paper.

-This is because we always add paper to other waste items and get them contaminated with food, plastics and metals.
+It is because we always add paper waste to other waste items and get them contaminated with food, plastics, and metals.

 Sometimes collected paper is sent back to the landfills because they are too contaminated for use.
-Try to keep waste paper in separate grades at home or in the office —example, do not mix newspapers and corrugated boxes up.
+Try to keep waste paper in separate grades at home or in the office —for example, do not mix newspapers and corrugated boxes up.

-All paper recovered is sent to the recycling center, where it is packed, graded, put into bales and sent to the paper mill.
+All paper recovered is sent to the recycling center, where they are packed, graded, put into bales, and sent to the paper mill.
 At the mill, all the paper is stored in a warehouse until it is needed.

 Repulping and Screening (say re-pal-pin and skree-nin):

 From the storage shelves, they are moved into a big paper-grinding machine called a vat (pulper).
-Here the paper is chopped into tiny pieces, mixed with water and chemicals and heated up to break it down into organic plant material called fibre.
+Here the paper is chopped into tiny pieces, mixed with water and chemicals, and heated up to break it down into organic plant material called fiber.
 After, it is screened to remove contaminants such as bits of plastic and globs of glue.

 Deinking (say dee-in-kin):

-This involves ‘washing’ the pulp with chemicals to remove printing ink and glue residue.
+It involves washing the pulp with chemicals to remove printing ink and glue residue.
 Sometimes, a process called floatation is applied to further remove stubborn stains and stickies.
-Floatation involves the use of chemicals and air to create bubbles which absorb the stickies in the pulp.
+Floatation involves the use of chemicals and air to create bubbles that absorb the stickies in the pulp.